 Institute for the Study of Human Rights / Department of Political Science

 Dr. Inga Winkler is a lecturer at the Institute for the Study of Human Rights at Columbia University.
 Her research focuses on socio-economic rights, development, gender, social justice and substantive equality.
-Current research projects address menstrual health and wellbeing, the human right to sanitation, and the UN Special Procedures,
+Current research projects address menstruation through various angles, the human right to sanitation, and the UN Special Procedures.

-Her books include the first comprehensive monograph on the human right to water, an edited volume on the Sustainable Development Goals, and the forthcoming Handbook on Critical Menstruation Studies.
-Her articles have appeared in the International Journal of Human Rights, the Journal of Human Development and Capabilities, the Columbia Human Rights Law Review, and the Human Rights Law Review among others.
+Her books include the first comprehensive monograph on the human right to water, the Handbook on Critical Menstruation Studies, and an edited volume on the Sustainable Development Goals.
+Her articles have appeared in the International Journal of Human Rights, the Journal of Human Development and Capabilities, and the Human Rights Law Review among others.